Drug Crimes Your Defense Starts Here

 • Drug Manufacturing – Producing or cultivating illegal drugs.

-• Prescription Drug Fraud – Unlawfully obtaining or distributing prescription medications.
+• Prescription Drug Fraud – Illegally obtaining or distributing prescription medications.

-• Possession of Drug Paraphernalia – Having equipment used for drug consumption or distribution.
+• Possession of Drug Paraphernalia – Having equipment linked to drug use or distribution.

-If you're facing such charges, enlisting the help of a seasoned drug crime lawyer in Houston can make a pivotal difference.
+If you face such charges, working with an experienced drug crime lawyer in Houston can make a significant difference.

 Penalties for Drug Crimes in Texas

-• Penalty Group 2: Ecstasy, PCP, LSD – Up to 99 years in prison, significant fines.
+• Penalty Group 2: Ecstasy, PCP, LSD – Up to 99 years in prison, plus substantial fines.

 • Penalty Group 3: Xanax, Valium, Ritalin – Up to 10 years in prison, up to $10,000 in fines.

-Additionally, drug convictions can influence family court decisions, potentially resulting in the loss of parental rights.
-I can work to minimize these consequences by exploring alternatives such as probation, rehabilitation programs, or case dismissal.
+A drug conviction may also influence family court decisions and could result in the loss of parental rights.
+I work to minimize these consequences by considering options such as probation, rehabilitation programs, or case dismissal where appropriate.

 Defending Drug Possession Charges with a Houston Attorney